-21. WESTERN PROVINCE BUILDING AND ALLIED TRADES' SICK FUND
+52. WESTERN PROVINCE BUILDING AND ALLIED TRADES' SICK FUND

-- (1) Deductions of Sick Fund contributions may be authorized only by the affected employee in writing. - (2) Every employer shall deduct an amount equal to an amount as set by the fund from time to time of the normal working day wage of an employee who is a member of the fund and for whom wages are prescribed in clause 9 of this Agreement.

-(3) Each month the Council shall pay over to the Western Province Building and Allied Trades' Sick Fund all moneys so collected by the employers in terms of paragraph (2).
+- (1) Deductions of Sick Fund contributions may be authorized only by the affected employee in writing. - (2) Every employer shall deduct an amount equal to an amount as set by the fund from time to time of the normal working day wage of an employee who is a member of the fund and for whom wages are prescribed in clause 19 of this Agreement. - (3) Each month the Council shall pay over to the Western Province Building and Allied Trades' Sick Fund all moneys so collected by the employers in terms of sub-clause (2) above.